sigedu-org/website/_pages/bea/bea17.md

 - Notification of Acceptance: <s>Friday, May 6, 2022</s> **Tuesday, May 10, 2022**
 - Camera-ready Papers Due: **Friday, May 20, 2022**
 - Workshop: **Friday, July 15, 2022**

+## Registration

+If you wish to attend the workshop, you must register with the NAACL conference and select BEA from the list of offered workshops.
+More information can be found [here](https://2022.naacl.org/registration/).
+There is no need to have a paper accepted.
+The workshop is open to anyone who wishes to attend.

 ## Submission Information